-MAT 223 Mathematics for Teachers (3 hours, spring) A course designed for those planning to teach grades PreK-8.
-The course combines conceptual knowledge and pedagogical strategies with use of manipulative tools applicable for mathematics instruction at these grade levels.
-Topics include problem solving, numeration systems, set theory, number theory, operations with rational numbers and algebraic thinking.
+MAT 223 Mathematics for Teachers (3 hours, spring)

+This course is designed for those planning to teach grades PreK-8.
+The course assimilates conceptual knowledge with pedagogical strategies, manipulative tools, and instructional techniques applicable for mathematics instruction at these grade levels.
+Topics include problem solving, numeration systems and sets, operations with integers, fractions, and decimals, number theory, introductory geometry, and algebraic thinking as it applies to mathematics at the elementary and preschool levels.
 Prerequisite: None.

-MAT 253 Introduction to Statistics (3 hours, either semester; offered as scheduled online)
+MAT 253 Introduction to Statistics (3 hours, either semester or summer; offered as scheduled online)

-An introduction to descriptive and inferential statistics.
-Special attention is given to methods of data collection and graphic display as well as statistical analysis of raw data as it relates to measure of central tendency and variation.
-Other areas of focus include probability theory, binomial, normal, and sampling distributions, population estimation, and correlation.
+This course is an introduction to descriptive and inferential statistics.
+Topics include sampling, frequency distributions and graphs, measures of central tendency and variation, probability theory, the binomial and normal distributions, the Central Limit Theorem, estimation, and correlation.
 Prerequisite: None.

 MAT 263 College Trigonometry (3 hours, spring even years) This course is a study of the foundations of trigonometry and analytic geometry.
-Properties of the unit circle and trigonometric identities are emphasized.
-Other topics include the Law of Sines and Cosines, polar coordinates, conics, and vectors.
+Topics include the trigonometric functions and the unit circle, trigonometric identities, operations, and equations.
+Other areas of focus include the Law of Sines and Cosines, vector, polar coordinates, and the study of conics.
 Prerequisite: MAT 133 or permission of the professor.

-MAT 313 Geometry for Teachers (3 hours, fall)
+MAT 313 Modern Geometry (3 hours, fall)

-This course is designed for those planning to teach mathematics in grades 3-8.
-Applications shall emphasize core geometric properties and relationships among polygons, polyhedral, circles, angels, and lines.
-Measurement, area, volume, perimeter, triangle congruence similarity, constructions and transformations will be included.
-Prerequisite: MAT 223 or permission of the professor.
+This course is designed for those planning to teach mathematics in grades 4-8.
+Applications shall emphasize core geometric properties and relationships among polygons, polyhedral, circles, angels, and lines on a plane and in space.
+Topics will include measurement, area, volume, perimeter, triangle congruence and similarity, constructions and transformations.
+Prerequisite: MAT 233 or permission of the professor.

-MAT 323 Elements of Calculus (3 hours, spring odd years) A study of the fundamental applications of calculus.
-Differentiation rules and rates of change, integration and the Fundamental Theorem of Calculus shall be used to solve problems.
+MAT 323 Elements of Calculus (3 hours, spring odd years) This course is a study of limits and their properties, differentiation, and applying calculus concepts to real-world settings.
 Prerequisite: MAT 133 or permission of the professor.